IgorEmerick/api-to-do-fastify/README.md

 **Get project**
 ***

-- [x] Should be possible get all project information (including status and tasks) by id.
+- [x] Should be possible get all project information (including status and tasks).
 - [x] Must request authentication.
 - [x] Must request at least view permission.